 Cons

-• Phone support limited on some plans
+- Phone support limited to higher-tier plans

 2. BambooHR